Websoft9/aws/docs/server-login.md

 ### Sample2: Enable the root username

-For security and regulatory requirements, AWX does not open the Linux root account by default, and only provides users with a common account.
+For security and regulatory requirements, AWS does not open the Linux root account by default, and only provides users with a common account.
 If you wish to use the root account, enable it by following the steps below:

 ```shell
 sudo su